3DIS: Depth-Driven Decoupled Instance Synthesis for Text-to-Image Generation: Experiment

 \textbf{Constructing scenes with depth maps.} Tab.~\ref{tab:ablation_depth} demonstrates that generating scenes in the form of depth maps, rather than directly producing RGB images, enables the model to focus more effectively on coarse-grained categories, structural attributes, and the overall scene composition.
 This approach leads to a \textbf{3.32}\% improvement in AP and a \textbf{4.1}\% increase in AP$_{75}$.

 \textbf{Tuning of the Text-to-depth model.} Tab.~\ref{tab:ablation_depth} demonstrates that, compared to using LDM3D directly, fine-tuning LDM3D with pyramid diffusion as our base text-to-depth generation model results in a \textbf{1.3}\% improvement in AP and a \textbf{2.97}\% increase in AP$_{75}$.
-These improvements stem from the fine-tuning process, which encourages the depth generation model to focus more on recovering low-frequency components, benefiting the global scene construction. \intextsep{5pt}

-\textbf{Augmenting instance descriptions by removing adjectives.} The data presented in Tab.~\ref{tab:ablation_depth} indicate that during the training of layout-to-depth adapters, augmenting instance descriptions by removing fine-grained attribute descriptions allows the model to focus more on the structural of the instances and the overall scene construction.
+These improvements stem from the fine-tuning process, which encourages the depth generation model to focus more on recovering low-frequency components, benefiting the global scene construction. \textbf{Augmenting instance descriptions by removing adjectives.} The data presented in Tab.~\ref{tab:ablation_depth} indicate that during the training of layout-to-depth adapters, augmenting instance descriptions by removing fine-grained attribute descriptions allows the model to focus more on the structural of the instances and the overall scene construction.
 This approach ultimately results in a \textbf{2.79}\% improvement in AP and a \textbf{2.97}\% increase in AP$_{75}$.